 Humberto da Mata

-I was born in Brasilia, Brazil in 1987.
+I was born in Brasilia, Brazil, in 1987.
 I’ve been living in São Paulo for the past 11 years.

 I prototype a lot.
-My process is very manual, so the making is central to learn how my ideas can exist physically.
+My process is very manual, so the making is central to learning how my ideas can exist physically.
 I do some sketches sometimes, but often the pieces are born in the atelier, especially the ones in paper pulp and ceramics.

-Fabric, ceramics and paper pulp are the main materials I work with.
+Fabric, ceramics, and paper pulp are the main materials I work with.
 They appeared in my production at different periods, but they are materials that allow me to do this handmade work.
 I also have suppliers of materials that I use in conjunction with those mentioned.
-They are local suppliers of carpentry, steelwork, painting and upholstery structures.
+They are local suppliers of carpentry, steelwork, painting, and upholstery structures.

 Don’t be afraid to experiment and try new ideas.
 Study what has been produced and seek inspiration from various sources.